Let's talk about the Crucible Act 2 Questions and Answers PDF: A complete walkthrough to Key Scenes and Themes

 The Arrival of Mary Warren: A Catalyst for Chaos

 The arrival of their servant, Mary Warren, acts as a major catalyst.
 Mary, now a court official involved in the witch trials, brings terrifying news: Elizabeth has been accused by Abigail.
 This accusation is a direct consequence of John's earlier threat to expose Abigail in court.
 Mary also reveals the court's demand that Elizabeth be arrested immediately.
-This forces John into a desperate, albeit reluctant, decision.
-He declares he will go to Salem that very night to confront the court, intending to expose Abigail's fraud and save his wife.
+Still, this forces John into a desperate, albeit reluctant, decision.
+Worth adding: he declares he will go to Salem that very night to confront the court, intending to expose Abigail's fraud and save his wife.
 This moment highlights John's ultimate, though delayed, commitment to truth and justice, even at great personal risk.
 Questions in a PDF would focus on Mary's role as a symbol of the corrupted innocence and the devastating impact of her testimony on the Proctors.

 Elizabeth's Arrest and John's Resolve: The Act's Climactic Shift